devonkinghorn/linux-nvidia-dynamic-power-management-setup/README.md

 Then you will need to restart your computer.

+Make sure you know what you are doing when you edit xorg.conf files.
+It can mess with your computer.
+So be sure to make a backup of your config files before changing anything.
+I had to secure boot a few times and revert configuration files back to the previous state before I found the configuration nvidia suggests.

 ### Setting up nvidia Dynamic Power Management

 nvidia power management lets the driver suspend and wake the GPU as needed, but there are some hardware requirements